 Comprehensive web testing entails verifying that your application works seamlessly across various browsers, browser versions, operating systems, and devices.
 You may even have to test with different network bandwidths to see how the application performs under various network conditions.

 Essentially, the testers have to cover tens of thousands of possible scenarios, and manual testing simply won't cut it.
 The following are some of the superior advantages of automating your mobile web tests:

-Automating your tests with no-code tools helps you create your test scripts within a short time.
+Automating your tests with no-code tools helps you create your test scripts within a shorter timespan.
 Consequently, you can scale your products faster and meet product release deadlines.
-If you took the manual approach, you'd spend a lot more time, and your tests would not be scalable.
+If you take the manual approach, you will spend a lot more time, and your tests will not be scalable too.